 The Superannuation Consumer Centre’s proposed opening date was July 2013, and then it was pushed back to August 2013.
 Since May 2013, SuperGuide has not heard any further information about the SCC, its opening date, or its funding status.

 I really hope that the superannuation industry commits to the SCC, and I hope that the Federal government and super industry kick in a lot more money if the SCC is going to be solely financed from the earnings of the SCC investment fund.

 Historically, the superannuation industry has not looked kindly on consumer advocates, and the industry has often treated them as more of a hindrance rather than a help.
-I am quite curious as to what industry organisations will be willing to donate money to the SCC Investment Fund, and how this ongoing financial commitment will be shared by the industry and by the Federal government.
+I am quite curious as to how many industry organisations will be willing to donate money to the SCC Investment Fund, and how this ongoing financial commitment will be shared by the industry and by the federal government.

 Many of you would be familiar with my ongoing gripe that consumers are rarely represented on advisory bodies and committees that are supposed to be looking after the interests of superannuation fund members.
 Let’s hope that the tentative beginnings of the SCC eventually morphs into a consumer-friendly service; and a service that ensures changes to superannuation rules take into account the impact of those changes on super fund members, including the members of self-managed superannuation funds.